Frequently Asked Questions

 If you never have had a bladder infection before and you experience a burning sensation, frequently urinate or suffer from pain while urinating , then it is recommended to bring along a urine sample.

-Urine samples must be kept cool and brought to the desk within 2 hours.
+Urine samples must be kept cool in the fridge for a maximum of 2 hours.

 The assistant will call you the same day for the results.